tangrams/blocks/shapes/README.md

 #### [shapes-circle](http://tangrams.github.io/blocks/#shapes-circle) <a href="https://github.com/tangrams/blocks/blob/gh-pages/shapes/circle.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

+Collection of functions to draw circles.
+To learn more about how to make shapes on shaders go to From check [this chapter about shapes from the Book of Shaders](https://thebookofshaders.com/07/)

 To import this block add the following url to your `import` list: